CLOVIS-AI/Dotfiles/README.md

 ### .bashrc

-Add the following line to your `.bashrc`.

-    . ~/config/bashrc
+Choose what you want, and add it to your `.bashrc`:

+    . ~/config/bash-aliases # My custom aliases
+    . ~/config/bash-prompt  # My custom prompt
+    . ~/config/bash-path    # Adds the scripts in scripts/ to your path . ~/config/bashrc       # All of the above

 ### Git config